There is so much to contemplate when it comes to thinking about your home.

 - needing several visits during the same heating season;

 - constantly accruing bills simply to keep your house comfortably warm.

 A general rule to remember: if annual repair costs reach 50% of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little more than this time last year?
+Are your energy are a little higher than this time last year?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

 Heating equipment were never designed to last forever.
 Newer, more efficient systems are coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65% or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.

 If you have to raise your voice to talk because your unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.